MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 #### Code analysis

-This supports Continuous SDL Practice 7 – Perform Security Testing.
+This control supports Continuous SDL Practice 7 – Perform Security Testing.

 This control focuses on increasing the security of the code as developers write/enter it into an integrated development environment (IDE) or as they check in code.
 This control is the cornerstone of DevSecOps practices as it directly addresses vulnerabilities that attackers exploit regularly.

 Without this control, you might be missing vulnerabilities that are coded directly into your application by your developers.
 Your developers aren't being malicious but might lack the skilling needed to identify why what they coded is insecure.

 This control is key to get the productivity and security benefits of a shift left approach by integrating tools directly into the IDE.
-This process enables quick discovery and remediation of vulnerabilities at the earliest and cheapest opportunity.
-This process can be retroactively applied to already developed applications to identify security weaknesses and fixed later as they're found (though at greater expense and difficulty).
+This process enables quick discovery and remediation of vulnerabilities at the earliest and most cost effective opportunity.
+This process can be retroactively applied to already developed applications by identifying security weaknesses and fixing them later (though at greater expense and difficulty).

-This process typically takes the form of IDE plug-ins or dedicated scanning tools, that scan the code using Static Analysis Security Testing (SAST) and Dynamic Analysis Security Testing (DAST) toolsets.
+This process typically takes the form of IDE plug-ins or dedicated scanning tools that scan the code using Static Analysis Security Testing (SAST) and Dynamic Analysis Security Testing (DAST) toolsets.

 SAST tools scan the existing codebase and have full access to the code.
 SAST tools can identify core weaknesses in the code itself.
-DAST on the other hand is executed on the built application therefore it has no access to the code and is executed to simulate and identify security weaknesses in runtime.
+DAST on the other hand is executed on the deployed application.
+As a result, it has no access to the code and is executed to simulate and identify security weaknesses in runtime.

 > [!NOTE]
-> AI applications have different types of vulnerabilities (biases, hallucinations, etc.) than classic applications and require tools that focus on those.
+> AI applications have different types of vulnerabilities (like biases and hallucinations) than classic applications and require tools that focus on those.

 **Quality control matters!** A key consideration for running these tools is ensuring that you're tuning them to reduce the noise and wasted effort from false positives.
 Tuning these tools typically requires a security professional with a developer background that understands your organization’s development processes.
 The same professionals can also provide triage guidance and expertise on individual detections for developers.
 They can help distinguish true and false positives, real issues vs. false alarms.
 The processes for developers to access these experts is often closely related to [Providing Security Training](#providing-security-training) such as through champions programs, application security support teams, etc.